I have completed a collection of short fiction

 “A friend?” she asked.

-She waited, concerned, looking at my face.
+She waited, looking at my face, her eyes growing concerned.
 “Why did you come here?”